jaswingumpella/codevision/backend/diagram-templates.md

 Below are simplified templates/examples showing how CodeDocGen represents various diagrams in PlantUML and Mermaid format.
 These templates illustrate the structure and syntax used for each diagram type.

+Each persisted diagram includes both the PlantUML and Mermaid source along with metadata (e.g., `includeExternal` for sequence diagrams) and an optional SVG rendering that can be served via `/project/{id}/diagram/{diagramId}/svg`.
+The React dashboard surfaces these variants through the Diagrams tab.

 Class Diagram: Shows classes with relationships (inheritance, associations).
 PlantUML (Class Diagram):